Pakistani PM's ex-Instagram chief Imran Khans kidnapped in Lahore - ExBulletin

 Pakistani PM’s ex-Instagram chief Imran Khans kidnapped in Lahore

+Attaur Rehman, the Instagram manager of PTI, was picked up in Lahore in the early hours of Thursday.

-By Press Trust of India: Pakistani authorities reportedly kidnapped Pakistan’s Instagram manager Tehreek-e-Insaf here on Thursday as part of the federal government’s ongoing crackdown on social media activists from ousted Prime Minister Imran Khan’s party .
+Pakistani authorities reportedly kidnapped Pakistan’s Instagram manager Tehreek-e-Insaf here on Thursday as part of the federal government’s ongoing crackdown on social media activists from ousted Prime Minister Imran Khan’s party.

 The Federal Investigation Agency (FIA), together with intelligence agencies and the police, has launched a nationwide operation against social media activists, especially from Khan’s Pakistan Tehreek-e-Insaf (PTI) party in following an alleged online smear campaign against Pakistani army chief General Asim.
 Equip.

-Khan claimed on Twitter on Thursday that the party’s Instagram manager, Attaur Rehman, was “arrested” Thursday morning in Lahore.
+Khan claimed on Twitter on Thursday that Instagram party leader Attaur Rehman was “arrested” Thursday morning in Lahore.

-Another kidnapping late last night – this time of PTI instagram leader Atta ur Rehman from Faisal Town Lahore.
-Strongly condemn these continued kidnappings of our social media team.
-Atta has been with us for 15 years.
-The powerful break all laws with impunity. pic.twitter.com/NPe0X9VtzH Imran Khan (@ImranKhanPTI) April 20, 2023

-Last week, intelligence agencies singled out another top social media activist, the PTI – “Humara Pak” leader Waqas Amjad – who was allegedly tortured in judicial custody.
+Last week, intelligence agencies singled out another leading social media activist, the PTI – “Humara Pak” leader Waqas Amjad – who was allegedly tortured in judicial custody.

 Last month, Khan’s social media focal person, Azhar Mashwani, was also detained by authorities.